 - Complete thesis project and submit manuscript to the UHP for printing

-Who is eligible to serve as the Adviser of Contact on an Honors thesis?
+Who is eligible to serve as the Honors thesis mentor on an Honors thesis?

 An "Honors Thesis Mentor" for an Honors thesis is a full-time member of the University of Dayton faculty from the department in which the student is completing a thesis (typically his or her own department).
 The Honors Thesis Mentor performs the following roles:

 - Oversees the project from its inception

 - Decides what threshold the student must meet

 - Provides feedback until the project is completed